Q: When does registration open?

 Race Finish: Dead Road in Central Park near the band shell off the 72nd Street Transverse

 Q: What cool stuff do I get for entering and finishing?

 A: First, you get to do the Triathlon.
 No one swims in the Hudson on purpose but you can!
 No one rides their bike on the Westside Highway but you will!
-All finishers receive a very cool finisher’s medal modeled after the original New York City subway tokens.
+All finishers receive a very cool finisher’s medal, a participant t-shirt and an athlete goodie bag.

 • In order to enter the Transition Area, all transition equipment must be loose and in the race issued clear plastic bag that you received at packet pickup or other clear plastic bag.
 This is just like what you would do with your liquids and gels when going through airport security.